MrTimmyJ/Pixel-Vector-Studio/README.md

 🧠 Canvas System

-    Uses an HTML5 canvas with p5.js integration (optional)
+    Uses an HTML5 canvas with p5.js integration

     Supports zooming and panning with mouse or touch